dysdsyd/VO_benchmark/README.md

 $ cd src
 $ python eval_vo.py
 ```
-This will calculate the  Average Trajectory Error (ATE) and Releative Pose Error (RPE) for all the configurations & trajectory sequences.
+This will calculate the  Absolute Trajectory Error (ATE) and Releative Pose Error (RPE) for all the configurations & trajectory sequences.
 The results can be found in `data/output` folder

 **3.** Collate the ATE and RPE into a table by running the following: